abrennec/ofxadvanced/readme.md

 ## Day 1 - Sound Generation with openFrameworks

 The first day of the workshop will be dedicated to understanding how openFrameworks implements sound and connects software with the underlying hardware (i.e., audio interface / soundcard).
-You will derive a first software design diagram and implement a first prototype of an interactive synthesizer.
+We will derive a first software design diagram and implement a first prototype of an interactive synthesizer.

-## Day 2 - Mapping Sound to Graphical Objects
+## Day 2 - MIDI Control and Graphical Objects

-The second day of the workshop will be dedicated to connecting your synthesizer to graphical objects.
-Therefore, we will explore a classical "bouncing balls" example as a starting point for further development.
-You will check out generic stl containers and create a user-driven visual synth.
+The second day of the workshop will be dedicated to connecting your synthesizer to a MIDI controller and certain graphical objects.
+We will check out generic STL containers and aim for developing a user-driven visual synth.
+We will explore a classical "bouncing balls" example as a starting point for further development.

 ## Day 3 - Driving Sound with Images

-The third day of the workshop will be dedicated to exploring image data as an input source for driving your sound generators.
-You will expand your applications by using image parameters to automatically create melodies or adjust the sound design.
+The third day of the workshop will be dedicated to continuing the implementation of our interactive visual synths.
+We will explore image data as an input source for driving the sound generators.

 ---